panchalsagar1815/panchalsagar1815/README.md

 • Got good exposure to UI UX design using Adobe Photoshop, and Adobe Illustrator, Performed slicing and dicing to convert a Photoshop design into a fully functional HTML, CSS and JS enabled website.

-• Expertise in Full Web Stack libraries like ReactJS, NodeJS, ExpressJS, Django.
+• Expertise in Full Web Stack libraries like Django, Flask.

 • In-depth understanding of Python, SQL and Big Data Technologies.